Brenda & the Tabulations: History

-Brenda and the Tabulations had one major US hit, entitled "Dry Your Eyes".
-The group also worked with producer and recording artist Van McCoy with whom they scored the moderate US hit "Right on the Tip of my Tongue".
-Several other songs became hits or moderate hits on the US soul singles chart from the late 1960s to the late 1970s.
+Brenda and the Tabulations had two major US hits: "Dry Your Eyes", which hit number 20 in 1967, and "Right On the Tip of My Tongue", which hit number 23 in 1971.
+The latter was produced by Van McCoy.
+Several other songs became hits or moderate hits on the US soul singles chart from the late 1960s to the late 1970s including "Right on the Tip of My Tongue".

-The group has released a total of three albums: Dry Your Eyes on Dionn Records (1967), Brenda and the Tabulations on Top & Bottom Records (1970), and I Keep Coming Back For More on Chocolate City/Casablanca (1977), although by the time of the last album, Brenda Payton was relatively a solo act while keeping the group name.
-The group had also signed with Epic Records in 1972 with four singles being released.
+The group released three albums: Dry Your Eyes on Dionn Records (1967), Brenda and the Tabulations on Top & Bottom Records (1970), and I Keep Coming Back For More on Chocolate City/Casablanca (1977), although by the time of the last album, Brenda Payton was relatively a solo act while keeping the group name.
+The group signed with Epic Records in 1972 and released four singles.
 One of the Epic singles, "One Girl Too Late", charted on the soul chart.

 Brenda & the Tabulations are one of many recording artists referenced in the song "Life Is a Rock (But the Radio Rolled Me)" by the studio group Reunion.

-Brenda Payton, born on October 24, 1945, died on June 14, 1992, aged 46.
+Payton, born on October 24, 1945, died on June 14, 1992, aged 46.
 Eddie L. Jackson died on May 3, 2010, from a brain aneurysm at the age of 63.

-The group's music saw a revival in 2011, when the song "The Wash" from the album Dry Your Eyes was licensed by Unilever for use in an Axe body wash commercial.
+The group's music had a revival in 2011, when the song "The Wash" from the album Dry Your Eyes was licensed by Unilever for use in an Axe body wash commercial.
 "Who’s Lovin' You" was one of the Desert Island Discs chosen by Keith Richards for Pulse! magazine (now defunct) and reprinted for a 1999 satirical piece in The New Yorker.